Manitoba already has the longest emergency room wait-times in Canada

 Data from the Canadian Institute for Health Information suggests patient care in the province has deteriorated under Pallister’s watch — and that’s before the Tories made headlines shutting down emergency rooms.

-Two years into his term, Manitoba already had the longest ER wait times in the country before Pallister began closing busy Winnipeg emergency rooms.
+Two years into his term, Manitoba already had among the longest ER wait times in the country before Pallister began closing busy Winnipeg emergency rooms.

 But according to CIHI’s data, wait times for non-emergency procedures also spiked by 37% between the time Pallister came to office in 2016 and 2018.